 - ADHD, memory and processing deficits, and dyslexia are some of the most common learning disorders students are facing today.

-“Over the last decade or so, I’ve noticed an escalating population of students who have significant learning differences.
-Namely: ADHD, processing deficits (visual and auditory), working and short-term memory deficits, and dyslexia.
-Even more than these disabilities, I’ve noticed a dramatic increase of students with anxiety, depression, and mood disorder.
-Though these disorders significantly impact students’ ability to learn, they are classified as medical conditions and students are given 504 plans versus individualized education plans to help accommodate their learning needs.”
-Here’s more on three widespread learning disabilities identified by Morrison:
+“Over the last decade or so, I’ve noticed an escalating population of students who have significant learning differences,” says Morrison.
+“Namely: ADHD, processing deficits (visual and auditory), working and short-term memory deficits, and dyslexia.
+Even more than these disabilities, I’ve noticed a dramatic increase in students with anxiety, depression, and mood disorders.
+Though these disorders significantly impact students’ ability to learn, they are classified as medical conditions, and students are given 504 plans versus individualized education plans to help accommodate their learning needs.”

 1. ADHD.
-Morrison says this is the most pervasive learning disability she sees.
+Morrison says this is the most pervasive learning disorder she sees.
 “Students with ADHD often lack focus, impulse control, or the ability to stay still for long.
 Conversely, students with ADD can stay still for long periods of time and maintain control of their impulses, but they still struggle to pay attention.”

 2. Processing.
 She also sees many students struggle with processing disabilities.
 “Some students cannot follow verbal instructions because they lack the ability to comprehend and retain what they hear.
 Other students need almost all materials read aloud or have audio copies provided for them,” she explains.

 3. Memory.
 Another common learning disability has to do with memory.
 “In an age of instant information, more and more students seem to have fleeting retention of information.
-Though I suspect the roots to this disorder go back to early childhood development, the bottom line is the same: students cannot hold onto information in their brain long enough to synthesize its meaning (working memory deficit).
+Though I suspect the roots of this disorder go back to early childhood development, the bottom line is the same: students cannot hold onto information in their brain long enough to synthesize its meaning (working memory deficit).
 On the flip side of this coin is short-term memory: students can understand/process information but cannot retain it for long periods of time.”

 4. Dyslexia.
 Finally, dyslexia is also common, but not as common as those that precede it in this list.
 Morrison says this might be due to a lack of diagnosis.
 “Dyslexia is an easy learning disorder to miss.
-Early on, teachers may notice kids having difficult reading, spelling, or pronouncing words correctly but they can mistakenly attribute these behaviors to poor reading skills or laziness if a student is particularly unwilling to read aloud or perhaps has developed other distracting behaviors to divert attention away from their significant learning difference.”
+Early on, teachers may notice kids having difficulty reading, spelling, or pronouncing words correctly but they can mistakenly attribute these behaviors to poor reading skills or laziness if a student is particularly unwilling to read aloud or perhaps has developed other distracting behaviors to divert attention away from their significant learning difference.”